Applying Evolutionary Psychology to Business

 - Cultural evolution – A relatively new school of thought, which models culture as an evolutionary process itself

-The naturalistic fallacy articulated by Scottish philosopher David Hume, is the leap from 'is' to 'ought'.
-That is, the tendency to believe that what is natural is good, and that what is ought to be that way.
+The naturalistic fallacy, which is usually credited to Scottish philosopher David Hume, is the leap from is to ought.
+That is, the tendency to believe that what is natural is good- and that what is ought to be that way.
 Max warned against committing this logical mistake, and argued much misunderstanding of evolutionary psychology stems from this misunderstanding.

-Max also referenced Dobzhansky, who was one the 20th Century’s most influential biologists who helped unify the field.
-Dobzhansky wrote a famous essay in 1973 titled "Nothing in biology makes sense except in the light of Evolution".
-Max paraphrased Dobzhanksy by saying “Nothing in business makes sense except in the light of evolution."
+Max also referenced Dobzansky, who was one the 20th Century’s most influential biologists who helped unify the field.
+Dobzanksy wrote a famous essay in 1973 titled "Nothing in biology makes sense except in the light of Evolution".
+Max paraphrased Dobzanksy by saying “Nothing in business makes sense except in the light of evolution.
 As stated by evolutionary psychologist Anne Campbell, "evolution doesn't stop at the neck"- and this has implications for how people work together in organisations.

 A convergence of evidence from fields such as anthropology and paleobiology has painted a picture of what life was like for our distant ancestors.
 For example, our great ancestor’s communities were small and isolationist.
 Food was scarce and there were no hierarchies and leadership was ad hoc.
 Evolution has shaped who we are today and we are at our most productive when we are facing survival and when we are in small communities.
 In other words, when we are in the office we are still Primates.